 Continuation of the study of the symbols of the International Phonetic Alphabet as used in French and English languages.
 Emphasis is placed on the sounds of these symbols and their application to appropriate vocal literature.
 Class experiences include readings, discussion, speaking, singing, group activities, and listening.
+Offered every spring semester.
 Prerequisite: 237.